Stock Control Settings

 - First Person Shooters and Third Person Shooters: There are seven basic commands.
 Move, Aim, Fire, Run, Switch Weapon, Interact, and Menu.
 Typical additions are Secondary Fire, Jump, Crouch, splitting different types of interaction, and allowing two-way weapon swapping.

-- Keyboard & Mouse — Move is with the arrow keys or W, A, S, and D keys (actually called WASD).
+- Keyboard & Mouse — Move is with the arrow keys or W/A/S/D keys.
 Aim is with the mouse.
 Fire is the left mouse button.note Secondary Fire and/or grenades and/or looking through a sniper scope and/or zoom focus is the right mouse button.
 Switching weapons is with the scroll wheel and/or with the numerals at the top of the keyboard.
-Jump is space bar, like Platformers (which often have similar setups if it's an action third person game), Interact is the E key (or sometimes the F key, such as if the game has lean commands which themselves almost always Q and E), and the other commands are located around the WASD keys.
+Jump is space bar, like in (which often have similar setups if it's an action third person game), Interact is the E key (or sometimes the F key, such as if the game has lean commands which themselves almost always Q and E), and the other commands are located around the WASD keys.
 Pause/Menu is Esc.

 - Slightly less common but no less uniform are are Crouch, either C or Left Ctrl depending on if it's a toggle or hold crouch, Prone (usually found in more realistic shooters), Z, Sprint/Walk, often Left Shift, Flashlight, usually F (even if/especially if the Flashlight is already a numbered weapon slot), Firing Mode (ie Burst, Single Shot, Auto or ammo type switching) is V, and Reload, R. In multiplayer games, the Scoreboard is usually Tab.
 With the rise of modern 'realistic' shooters, Secondary Fire has been replaced by the new king of the right mouse, the Aim Down Sight toggle.
 In these games most if not all guns have sights and not just specific sniper rifles.
 As these more modern shooters generally avert Hyperspace Arsenal, an Aim Down Sights game with a Secondary Fire will usually relegate that second function to a specific numbered weapon slot, often pushing the main guns number to swap between the secondary and the primary firing modes.